Aliases for POLR1B Gene

 GeneCards Summary for POLR1B Gene

-POLR1B (Polymerase (RNA) I Polypeptide B, 128kDa) is a Protein Coding gene.
-Among its related pathways are Cell Cycle, Mitotic and DNA Damage.
-GO annotations related to this gene include DNA-directed RNA polymerase activity and ribonucleoside binding.
-An important paralog of this gene is POLR2B.
+POLR1B (RNA Polymerase I Subunit B) is a Protein Coding gene.
+Diseases associated with POLR1B include Treacher Collins Syndrome 4.
+Among its related pathways are ATP/ITP metabolism and Chks in Checkpoint Regulation.
+Gene Ontology (GO) annotations related to this gene include DNA-directed 5'-3' RNA polymerase activity and ribonucleoside binding.
+An important paralog of this gene is POLR3B.

 DNA-dependent RNA polymerase catalyzes the transcription of DNA into RNA using the four ribonucleoside triphosphates as substrates.
 Second largest core component of RNA polymerase I which synthesizes ribosomal RNA precursors.
 Proposed to contribute to the polymerase catalytic activity and forms the polymerase active center together with the largest subunit.
 Pol I is composed of mobile elements and RPA2 is part of the core element with the central large cleft and probably a clamp element that moves to open and close the cleft (By similarity).